 It seems to get earlier every year, but last Friday saw the annual Edinburgh’s Christmas celebrations kick off once again, marking six weeks of celebration and festive cheer in the Capital.
 With charming markets, tempting street food and thrilling fairground rides, it’s a great opportunity to meet up and get merry with family, friends and colleagues.
 But you want to know that you’re not going to go hungry – right?

-Don’t worry, dear reader.
-It’s not all doom and gloom.
-Just across from the salmon stall you’ll find a nice wee place offering galettes.
+You’ll be pleased to know that the lovely vegan galettes are back this year.
 Similar to crêpes in look and texture, galettes are made from buckwheat flour, carbonated water and soy milk.
 Technically these wee beauties are gluten-free too, but they do use the same griddle for their crêpes so be wary of cross-contamination.

 These galettes can come with a range of sweet and savoury toppings, including fried mushrooms, tomatoes, peppers, fresh strawberries, banana, cinnamon, flaked almonds, sugar, maple syrup and dark chocolate sauce (the ingredients of which are vegan, but it does come with a standard “may contain traces” warning).

 The kind people at this stall rustled up a glorious chocolate strawberry beauty for me, and I can confirm it tastes as good as it looks.

 There are a couple of galette stalls in the market – one by the big wheel, and another one on the mid level towards Santa Land.